-Step 1: Segmenting your Campaign Audience
+Step 1: Segmenting Your Campaign Audience

 Create Donor Segments

-Although personalized messages will get you the best results, there’s realistically no way your organization can send a unique appeal to every person on your list.
+Although personalized messages will get you the best results, there’s realistically no way your organization can send a unique appeal to every single person on your list.

-Identify Targets & Vip Prospects
+Identify Targets & VIP Prospects

 Establish Donation Levels